The St. Columba Hotel is perfect for…

-We can offer accommodation for up to 48 and have special group tariffs include dinner, bed & breakfast and lunches, if required.
+We can offer accommodation for up to 48 guests and can offer special group tariffs to include dinner, bed & breakfast and lunches, if required.

 For larger groups, exclusive use of our sun lounge area can be negotiated.
 This light and airy space offers incredible panoramic views over the Sound of Iona towards the mountains of Mull.
 Smaller groups may wish to make use of our cosy fireside lounge.

 We can also assist with booking your group a guided walk around the island or a boat trip to the neighbouring isle of Staffa to visit the world famous Fingal’s Cave.